nuxy/bittrex_autotrader/README.md

 # bittrex_autotrader

-Bittrex currency exchange autotrading script in a nutshell.
+Bittrex currency exchange autotrading script _in a nutshell_.

 :skull: This is **currently in development**.
 You have been warned :skull: